-It’s important to create good mixture of all the ingredients, not just whipped cream for example.
+It’s important to create a good mixture of all the ingredients, not just whipped cream for example.

 Sponge cakes, ice cream, and whipped cream are all soft in texture, so give it some crunch!

-Most parfaits include cornflakes (cereal), granolas, and/or sliced almonds between layers so that they will provide nice contrast to the rest of ingredients.
+Most parfaits include cornflakes (cereal), granolas, and/or sliced almonds between layers so that they will provide a nice contrast to the rest of the ingredients.